Simple repository API#

 URL Parameter#

-Servers that implement the Simple API may choose to support an URL parameter named format to allow the clients to request a specific version of the URL.
+Servers that implement the Simple API may choose to support a URL parameter named format to allow the clients to request a specific version of the URL.

 The value of the format parameter should be one of the valid content types.
 Passing multiple content types, wild cards, quality values, etc… is not supported.